Mufaddal5253110/Mufaddal5253110/README.md

 <br/>
 <br/>

-🔭 I’m currently working on my Problem Solving Skills<br>🌱 I’m currently learning more about Full Stack App Dev & Blockchain.<br>👯 I’m looking to collaborate on Youtube.<br>🤔 I’m looking for help with Blockchain.<br>💬 Ask me about Flutter or any tech related stuff.<br>📫 How to reach me: Youtube - @ANDROREALM , LinkedIn - @mufaddalshakir<br>😄 Pronouns: He/His<br>⚡ Fun fact: You can take your money even after you die, just you will have to change the currency
+🔭 I’m currently working on my Problem Solving Skills<br>🌱 I’m currently learning more about DevOps & SRE <br>👯 I’m looking to collaborate on Youtube.<br>🤔 I’m looking for help with SRE.<br>💬 Ask me about Flutter or any tech related stuff.<br>📫 How to reach me: Youtube - @ANDROREALM , LinkedIn - @mufaddalshakir<br>😄 Pronouns: He/His<br>⚡ Fun fact: You can take your money even after you die, just you will have to change the currency

 ## 🌐 Socials: